sheilman77/dominating_sets_PatternBoost/README.md

 ## Notes on the Julia Files
 - problem_dom.jl
-Given a tree, compute the number of dominating sets of each size, and determine if the resulting sequence is log-concave
+Given a tree, compute the number of dominating sets of each size, and determine if the resulting sequence is log-concave.
+In this file, a tree is represented as a Prufer code, i.e. a list of integers.
 - problem_dom_ggpt.jl
-Given a graph, computer the number of dominating sets of each size, and determine if the resulting sequence is log-concave
+Given a graph, computer the number of dominating sets of each size, and determine if the resulting sequence is log-concave.
+In this file, a graph is represented as a list of binaries corresponding to (one half of the) off diagonal elements of the adjacency matrix of the graph.

 ## Installation
 Prerequisites